mattrude/gnupg-directory-service/README.md

 ## Fetchmail GnuPG Web Key Directory Service

-This repository holds the working configuration for my multi-domain Gnupg Web Key Directory install.
+This repository holds the working configuration for my multi-domain Gnupg Web Key Directory service install.

-This install runs `fetchmail` against external POP & SMTP servers, checking at a prescribed interval.
+This service runs `fetchmail` against external POP & SMTP servers, checking at a prescribed interval.

 ## How it works